 The term “pro se” refers to individuals who are planning to represent themselves in a legal matter without an attorney.
 The last few decades have witnessed a dramatic increase in the number of pro se or self-represented litigants (SRLs).
 And, because people naturally turn to libraries as sources of information, there has also been a dramatic increase in the number of library patrons seeking assistance with legal information and materials.

-This presents a challenge to law librarians and non-law librarians alike—How do we provide legal reference assistance without giving legal advice?
+This presents a challenge for law librarians and non-law librarians alike—How do we provide legal reference assistance without giving legal advice?
 In South Carolina, if a non-lawyer gives legal advice, it is considered the unauthorized practice of law, which is a felony punishable by a fine of up to five thousand dollars or up to five years in prison, or both.
 The following sections on What is the Practice of Law? and Best Practices for Legal Reference provide basic guidelines for avoiding any such dilemma.
-Also, Legal Reference for Librarians by Paul D. Healey, pictured below, is an excellent resource for all library collections.